 Addressing Dispensary Security Risks Head On

 Despite the legality of selling marijuana to the public, officials are certainly aware of the security risks of selling what is still considered an illicit drug on the federal level.
-This is why dispensaries need to meet a variety of security requirements to remain in compliance with state regulations.
+To remain in compliance with state regulations, a variety of security requirements for dispensaries need to be met.
 These regulations vary by jurisdiction and can address seemingly minute specifications for security equipment.
 For example, many states have specific requirements for video surveillance, including minimum camera resolution, minimum frames per second for recording, 24/7 usage, and archiving video footage for at least 90 days, if not a year.
 State regulations also define minimum requirements for access control, alarm systems, storage, transport, armed guards and other security measures.

 A bit of good news is that the same security best practices that the Hillard Heintze Security Risk Management experts help clients implement in other industries translate to the cannabis industry.
 In addition to cannabis-related businesses, we do extensive work with other ‘high-risk’ industries that are also under the scrutiny of state and federal regulators as well as threat actors, such as financial services, oil and gas, healthcare, transportation and government as well as other critical infrastructure sectors.